hoshiyuki-tamako/translate-mutation-observer/README.md

 This only work on certain type of DOM changes such as appendChild() search for `MutationObserver` for more info

-Required ES2019 `Array.prototype.flat`. you may want to polyfill for that function

 ## Documentation

 [https://hoshiyuki-tamako.github.io/translate-mutation-observer/guide/](https://hoshiyuki-tamako.github.io/translate-mutation-observer/guide/)